andreimoment/tangomanual/README.md

 #### Fork the manual, rewrite the mission and create a pull request

-Whoa, Neo, not everyone is a hacker.
-What is this forking and pulling stuff?
+*Whoa, Neo, not everyone is a hacker.
+What is this forking and pulling stuff?*

-A *fork* is a special copy of a repository.
+A *fork* is a special copy of a code repository.
 It knows where it was copied from and when, and can tell the difference between its contents and the contents of the original.
-When you create your own fork/copy, you can add your changes to it, and you can send a special message to the owner of the original pointing out the changes you made and asking the owner to include them.
+When you fork a repository, you end up with your own copy where you have full control and can make changes.
+This is where you make the changes you want to see in the original.
+Once you are done, you send a special message to the owner of the original pointing out the changes you made, and request the owner to include/*pull* them in the original.
 That's the *pull request*.

 Here are some GitHub's help pages: [About Forks](https://help.github.com/articles/about-forks/), [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)